 Injection therapy to offer temporary pain relief also is available.
 Novocaine or Xylocaine injections, such as those used in dentistry, can numb the painful area for a few hours.
 Alcohol and glycerol injections and other means of destroying part of the trigeminal nerve also may be considered.

-With almost every type of injection and surgical procedure, including the radiofrequency lesion procedure, there is a small chance the pain will recur.
+With almost every type of injection and surgical procedure, including the radiofrequency lesion procedure, there is a small chance that facial pain will recur.
 If the numbness wears off and the pain returns the procedure can be repeated.